Image2Point: 3D Point-Cloud Understanding with 2D Image Pretrained Models

 Given a pretrained 2D ConvNet, we convert it to a 3D ConvNet that takes 3D voxels as input.
-The key element of this procedure is to convert 2D convolutions to 3D.
-A 2D convolutional filter can be represented as a 4D tensor of shape $[M, N, K, K]$, representing output dimension, input dimension, and two spatial kernel sizes, respectively.
-A 3D convolutional filter has an extra dimension and its shape is $[M, N, K, K, K]$.
-To better illustrate this point, we ignore the output and input dimensions and only consider a spatial slice of the 2D filter with shape $[K, K]$.
-The simplest way to convert this 2D filter to 3D is to copy the 2D filter and repeat it by $K$ times along a third dimension, as illustrated in Fig. \ref{fig:method}.
-This operation is the same as the \textit{inflation} trick used by \cite{carreira2017quo} to initialize a video model with a pretrained 2D ConvNet.
-More generally, if we represent the original 2D filter slice as a vector with $K^2$ elements and the 3D filter slice as a vector with $K^3$ elements, this inflation can be represented by a linear transformation matrix $\mathbf{T}$ with shape $K^2 \times K^3$.
-This transformation matrix can represent handcrafted operations such as inflation along different orientations, rotations, and can also be trained.
-We will discuss how this transformation matrix $\mathbf{T}$ impact the transfer performance in Section \ref{inflation}.
+The key element of this procedure is to convert 2D convolution filters to 3D, \textit{i.e.}, constructing 3D filters with the weights directly inherited from 2D filters.
+A 2D convolutional filter can be represented with a 4D tensor of shape $[M, N, K, K]$, representing output dimension, input dimension, and two spatial kernel sizes, respectively.
+A 3D convolutional filter has an extra dimension, and its shape is $[M, N, K, K, K]$.
+To better illustrate, we ignore the output and input dimensions and only consider a spatial slice of the 2D filter with shape $[K, K]$.
+The simplest way to convert this 2D filter to 3D is to repeat the 2D filter $K$ times along a third dimension.
+This operation is the same as the \textit{inflation} technique used by~\cite{carreira2017quo} to initialize a video model with a pretrained 2D ConvNet.